mkraenz/typescript-teatime/e90-aws-textract/blog/1-of-x-subscribe/README.serverless-mailchimp-clone-1-of-x-subscribe.md

 To do this, we first setup Simple Email Service and get comfortable using it.
 Then, we build the workflow with Step Functions including setting up permissions.
 Finally, we setup the `POST /subscribe` endpoint on API Gateway, link it to Step Functions using an Integration, and again, set up permissions.
 As a bonus, we enable CORS on our new API so that the blog can make an http post request to subscribe the reader using JavaScript.

-A GitHub repository with the full example code can be found at TODO.
+You can find the full example code including all commands without the explanations in this [GitHub repository](https://github.com/mkraenz/blog-serverless-mailchimp-clone).

 > Disclaimer: Both the AWS Console and AWS CLI are great for learning.
 If, however, you are trying to build some actual service, I recommend using the AWS CLI for finding out the right command, and then codifying everything in an Infrastructure-as-Code tool like [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [AWS SAM](https://aws.amazon.com/serverless/sam/), [AWS CDK](https://aws.amazon.com/cdk/), [Terraform](https://www.terraform.io/), or [Pulumi](https://www.pulumi.com/).
 Using such a tool, the whole deployment will just be one or two commands.
 For beginners, I recommend AWS SAM which is specifically for building serverless applications.